SOliv1/boutique_ado_v1/README2.md

     -  *new __init__.py new file to accompany the template/bags_too

 ## Checkout

 -   `python3 manage.py startapp checkout`
 Add to the models.py in the checkout app and then dry run the applications to be created.
     `python3 manage.py makemigrations --dry-run`
+    then
+     `python3 manage.py makemigrations`
+     then
+    `python3 manage.py migrate --plan`  to make sure we are not missing anything then finally actually run them:
+    `python3 manage.py migrate`
+    Let's commit these changes with git add . git commit -m "created check out app and models" git push

+## Create models
+Create models.py

+## Admin, Signals & Forms Part 1
+Add to admin.py
+first import the order and OrderLineItem models - check it out in the admin on site.
+Create signals.py in the same level as models.py in checkout.
+Update the apps.py in checkout.